jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks
-- Update push so that it pushes away from self
 - When AOE cast is out of range, only show AOE circle where it will cast
 - death skull due to poison is confusing